amirharati/kaldi-alligner/readme.txt

 open path.sh and update export KALDI_ROOT=/home/amir/Projects/kaldi to your kaldi path.
 Also make sure SRILM binaries (specifically ngram-count) is in the PATH.

+Before running the aligner:
+Download the pretrained Aspire chain model by running: sh sownload_extract.sh
+This  script downloads the model and also run some commands for preparation.
+Alternatively, you can train your own model.
+However, you might need to update the scripts accordingly.

 Example:
 bash align.sh example/trans.txt example/test.wav  out.ctm